VATSIM-UK/core/CONTRIBUTING.md

 ## Contributing to the code

 If you're just getting started with GitHub (and project contributions) then we suggest you take a look at issues marked with the "up-for-grabs" label.
 These issues will be of reasonable size and challenge, for anyone to start contributing to the project.
-[This was inspired by an article by Ken C. Dodds](https://medium.com/@kentcdodds/first-timers-only-78281ea47455#.wior7p101).
+[This was inspired by an article by Kent C. Dodds](https://medium.com/@kentcdodds/first-timers-only-78281ea47455#.wior7p101).

 If you're comfortable with contributing to Open Source projects on GitHub **please ensure you read our workflow**.